peacey/split-vpn/README.md

 * Can be used with multiple openvpn instances with separate configurations for each.
 This allows you to force different clients through different VPN servers.
 * IPv6 support for all options.

+## Compatibility

+This script is designed to be run on the UDM-Pro.
+It has only been tested on version 1.8.6, however other versions should work.
+This has not yet been tested on the UDM (non-pro).
+Please submit a bug report if you use this on a different version and encounter issues.

 ## How do I use this?

 <details>